updated

 Accommodation

-You will have a private room to yourself.
+You will have a private room to yourself during your stay.

 We provide:

-The bathroom and toilet are shared with our family members, and we appreciate your cooperation in keeping them clean for everyone’s comfort.
+The bathroom and toilet are shared with our family, and we kindly ask for your help in keeping them clean so everyone can enjoy a comfortable space.

-When you're helping us with childcare (for example, going to the aquarium or museum together), we will cover all related transportation and entrance fees.
+When you’re joining us for outings, such as trips to the aquarium or museum, we will cover all related transportation and entrance fees.

 • What else ...